Motorhead (video game)

 Motorhead: High Velocity Entertainment is a racing video game developed by Digital Illusions CE AB for PlayStation and Microsoft Windows.
+The game was published in Europe by Gremlin Interactive, and in North America by Fox Interactive.

 Gameplay

 Motorhead is a futuristic racing video game.
 It features eight circuits and ten cars for players to select from.

 Reception

 The PC version received above-average reviews, while the PlayStation version received mixed reviews, according to the review aggregation website GameRankings.
 Edge described the latter version as "something of an enigma, existing somewhere between Wipeout and Ridge Racer."
 The magazine praised its distinctive setting and addictive gameplay, but criticized its difficulty and short number of tracks.
 Chris Gregson of GameSpot said of the PC version, "If you like pure speed seasoned with good graphics, this is one you definitely don't want to miss."
 PC Accelerator gave the European import a mixed review, while PC Gamer gave it a favourable review, many months before it was released Stateside.